traysoncombs/undecided-name/README.md

 # undecided-name
-This was the beggining of something at one point.
+I think this was the start of a password manager I was building but never really ended up finishing.